Tsaritsyno Palace: Ponds and islands

-The Tsaritsynskiye ponds cascade was formed during the XVI-XVIII centuries.
+The Tsaritsynskiye ponds cascade was formed during the 16th-18th centuries.
 The oldest is the Borisovsky pond, which was founded during the reign of Boris Godunov.
-The upper and lower Tsaritsynskiy ponds appeared when the estate of Chernaya Gryaz belonged to the boyars Streshnevs: the lower pond appeared in the XVII century.
-All the subsequent owners of the Chyornaya Gryaz paid a lot of attention to maintaining the ponds, building and reconstructing dams, water mills, creating artificial islands.
+The upper and lower Tsaritsynskiy ponds appeared when the estate of Chernaya Gryaz belonged to the boyars Streshnevs: the lower pond appeared in the 17th century.
+All the subsequent owners of the Chyornaya Gryaz paid a lot of attention to maintaining the ponds, building and reconstructing dams, water mills, and creating artificial islands.
 The Middle Tsaritsynsky Pond appeared in the 1980s after the construction of a high dam, along which the route of Novotsaritsynsky Highway divided the Lower Pond into two parts.
 Directly adjacent to the Grand Palais and park ensemble are the Upper and Middle ponds.
 They form a natural boundary of the ensemble from the west and an important part of it.
 Some of the palace buildings and pavilions of the landscape park are oriented towards the ponds.

-There are picturesque islands on the ponds, the most famous of which are Bird Island and Mermaid Island.

-Several natural springs flow into ponds within the park.

-Swimming is prohibited, but boating and catamarans are allowed and very popular.